How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Introduction

 The subsequent sections of this paper are structured as follows.
-In Section 2, I present the literature review along with the specific contributions of this paper.
-Section 3 offers an overview of the data utilized for the estimation of the model, while Section 4 presents key empirical observations and facts derived from the analysis.
-Section 5 is dedicated for the model's setup, outlining the identification strategy for key parameters, and describing the inference and estimation procedures employed in this study.
-Lastly, in Section 6, I present counterfactual analysis to further explore the implications of my findings.
-Section 7 presents a robustness analysis of the key parameters of interest, and Section 8 concludes the paper.
+In Section 2, I present an overview of the data used for this study, while Section 3 presents key empirical evidence and stylized facts derived from the data description.
+Section 4 is dedicated for the model's setup, outlining the estimation strategy for key parameters, and describing the inference and estimation procedures employed in this study.
+Lastly, in Section 5, I present counterfactual analysis to further explore the implications of my findings, and Section 7 concludes the paper.